 On the other hand, it also becomes necessary to reexamine some of the morally peculiar views about viability.
 Many have been inclined to agree with American abortion policy which treats viability as the cutoff point for most permissible abortions.
 This view suggests that it is all right to expel the fetus from the uterus until the point in its development when it is able to survive outside the uterus-at which time it becomes impermissible to expel the fetus.
 The anomaly is made even worse by the fact that while the age of fetal viability is declining, the age at which abortions can safely (for the woman) be performed is moving up.
 But neither sheer length of gestation, nor capacity for survival outside the uterus, confer on the fetus a right to occupancy of the uterus.
-Engelhardt points out that if reproductive technology develops to survivors."33 He then asks whether this should result in the prohibition of all abortions.
+Engelhardt points out that if reproductive technology develops to the point that a fetus could be brought to term in vitro then "all conceptuses would be viable in the sense of being at a stage at which there are known survivors."33 He then asks whether this should result in the prohibition of all abortions.
 But if we agree that the fetus has no right to occupancy of the uterus, we can see that such a general prohibition would not be justified in these circumstances.
 Achievement of viability does not confer rights on the fetus